divvun/DivvunPublicTenders/ContinuousIntegrationAndDelivery.md

 ## Deliverables

-* working CI and CD services
+* working CI and CD services, either on in-house servers or at external service providers as agreed upon
 * documentation
 * training for select Divvun team members

 ## Compatibility requirements

-* CI and CD must work for all listed products and services
+* CI and CD must work for all listed products and services, including all supported OS’s (Windows, macOS, Linux, iOS, Android – not all OS’s are relevant for all products and services)

 ## Acceptance requirements

-* complete documentation
+Before delivery of the final version, the code should meet [the standard requirements](GeneralInfo.md), plus the following:

 * working CI and CD services
-* all relevant code in the Divvun group's Github or Subversion repositories
 * training given to relevant persons

-## Requirements

-* solid CI experience
-* solid CD experience